 Google Adsense Auto Ads

-Enabling Google Auto Ads
+Enabling Google AdSense Auto Ads

 Manually Insert Google AdSense Ads

-Under Ad Size, select Responsive.
-This option will automatically shape the ad to fit any screen size and improve your ad earnings
+- Under “Ad Size,” select “Responsive.”
+This option will automatically adjust the ads to fit any screen size, which could improve your ad earning potentials

-3 Google AdSense Best Practices
+3 Best Practices for Google AdSense

-#1 Understand You Won’t Get Rich Overnight
+1. Understand You Won’t Get Rich Overnight

 3. Do Not Click on Your Own Ads

 Blog Income Source #2: Join Affiliate Programs